 Located at the end of Little Joe’s Lane, the Leonard Mouland house is situated within the historic Bonavista neighbourhood of Russelltown.
 This neighbourhood was likely a permanently settled section of Bonavista by the mid 1700’s.
 Russelltown is now known for its quaint narrow laneways and varying examples of Newfoundland vernacular architecture.
 Many of the homes in the area can be dated from the 1840’s to 1940’s.

 Leonard Mouland sold tailored made suits.
-For many years he worked for Mutual Traders Company and James Ryan
+For many years he worked for Mutual Traders Company and James Ryan Ltd. in

 Civic Address: 9 Lawrence Lane - view property map